 Once done with configuring, click Apply and OK.

 Then to explicitly switch to the configured server, selectfrom the list of the servers in the Jupyter toolbar.

 Execute any code cell to run the managed server or to connect to the running configured server.

-If you see the following warning, the kernel of the newly configured server doesn't match your current project interpreter.
+If you see the following warning, the kernel of the newly configured server doesn't match your current Python interpreter.
 For example, it might have a different set of the installed packages.